 If you’re looking for sustainable ways to visit Cardiff, here’s our handy guide to eco-friendly travel.

 We’re all now a lot more aware of our impact on the planet, especially when it comes to travel.
-According to booking.com, over half (55%) of global travellers report being more determined to make sustainable travel choices than they were a year ago, we’ve put together some tips to help you make eco-friendly choices while you travel.
+According to booking.com, over half (55%) of global travellers report being more determined to make sustainable travel choices than they were in 2019, we’ve put together some tips to help you make eco-friendly choices while you travel.